prabhant/prabhant/README.md

 ### :rocket: Engineer

 First and foremost my love from computer science started when i was in my middle school and made/coded my first animation on Flash.
 Though i am a generalist, my speciality is getting PoCs to an MVP and and MVP to a production ready system.
+I work on OpenML and multiple commercial EU projects like Staitway2AI and AIonDemand.
+I am involved in architecture design, schema, deployment and development of ML systems on these platform.
+On OpenML I worked on designing the backend and cloud infrastructure.
 Few engineering tools i use in my day2day:
 - Kubernetes: For cluster management, networking, docker and object storage.
 - Python: My goto language for APIs, automation and data engineering.
 - React: involuntarity learnt it, can't say I'm a master of it but can work through JS.

 ### 📊 Data scientist/advocate